 In addition to our monitoring and research efforts, we also structure our investments to help mitigate payment risk.
-Prior to 2008 we might have financed up to 90 percent of the stabilized market value of a property.
-Due to market uncertainties we most likely would finance at a lower percentage.
 Some operating leases and loans are credit enhanced by guaranties and/or letters of credit.
 In addition, operating leases are typically structured as master leases and loans are generally cross-defaulted and cross-collateralized with other loans, operating leases or agreements between us and the operator and its affiliates.